dkbozkurt/dkb-heicToPngConverter/README.md

 ```bash
 npm run dev
 ```
 This command will convert all .heic files in the source folder to .png files in the dist folder, keeping the original filenames.
+It also displays a progress bar to show the conversion progress.

 ## Example